garandam/atlas-packer-vagrant-puppet/README.md

 ======

 ## About
-This repository contains the [Packer] templates used to build boxes shipped to [Atlas].
+This repository contains the [Packer] template (template.json) used to build boxes shipped to [Atlas].

 ## VM settings
   - `root` password is set to `vagrant`